atulawasthi01/terraform-cloud-scripts/azure/AzureReadme.md

 ## Authentication options
 - For logging into the azure cloud two options have been provided in the script:
   * If role permits, one can create a service principle and provide the logging credentials info in the input.auto.tfvars file and then uncomment the provider block with logging credentials
   * The other option is to authenticate via azure CLI.
-Run the following command and then follow along to get signed in <br>
+Run the following command and then follow along to sign in: <br>
     az login

 ## Topology